donkirkby/chess-kit/raw_rules/rules.md

 ### Equipment
 A standard chess set, a standard checkers set, and a standard deck of cards.

-The checkers must be stackable, and you must be able to stack a chess piece on top of the checkers.
+You must be able to stack a chess piece on top of a checker.
 Coins or poker chips would also work, as long as they fit inside the chess board squares.
-You need 6 each of 2 colours.
+You need 12 each of two colours.

 From the deck of cards, use one card to represent each piece, as shown in appendix A. You also need two cards of each colour to represent checkers, so add